The Reading and Writing Center's Peer Writing Consultant Program Wants You!

 No. Tutoring Writing is for students from all disciplines.
 Students who took the course in past semesters majored in business, history, psychology, communications, education, biology, theatre arts, and English.

 If I take this course am I guaranteed a position as a peer writing consultant?

 Not all students who complete this course will be invited to serve as peer writing consultants.
 Various factors influence the selection of peer writing consultants from the course, including the Reading and Writing Center’s budget and your performance in the course.

 Can I serve as a peer writing consultant if I do not complete this course?

-No, peer writing consultants must complete Tutoring Writing with a B+ or better.
+No, peer writing consultants must complete Tutoring Writing.